The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Dataset Description

 \subsection{Language, time zone and region}

-To evaluate the language distribution within the chats in the dataset, we classify all messages with the FastText package~\cite{fasttext}.
-Filtering out empty, short (less than 20 characters) and URL-only messages we are left with 52\% of all messages.
-From those, German is by far most prevalent, with 92.9\% of the messages followed by English with 1.8\%.
-We also examined the distribution of German message proportions across chats, shown in Figure~\ref{fig:german_histogram}.
-The vast majority of chats (88.7\%) contain at least 50\% of messages in German, while in 46.9\% of chats it exceeds 90\%.
+To evaluate the language distribution within the chats in the dataset, we classify all messages with the Lingua package.
+Filtering out empty, short (less than 5 characters, e.g. emoji replies) and URL-only messages we are left with 52.5\% of all messages.
+From those, German is by far most prevalent, with 91.3\% of the messages followed by English with 2.2\%.
+We also examined the distribution of German message proportions across chats, shown in Figure~\ref{fig:dataset_statistics}A. The vast majority of chats (98.6\%) contain at least 50\% of messages in German, while in 85.5\% of chats it exceeds 90\%.

 As messages on Telegram are not geo-tagged, we have no direct information about the geolocation of the authors that posted messages contained in the dataset.
 However, we can use other information to narrow the geographic scope of the observations.
-In Fig.~\ref{fig:heatmap_weekly} we show the posting pattern on different weekdays and hours of a day using the UTC+1 time zone (e.g., Central Europe).
+In Fig.~\ref{fig:dataset_statistics}B we show the posting pattern on different weekdays and hours of a day using the UTC+1 time zone (e.g., Central Europe).
 We observe a consistent minimum in posting frequency during the European night hours with maxima in posting frequency in the early evening hours and on Sundays.
 This observation indicates that the diurnal rhythm of the majority of authors in the dataset is consistent with Central Europe.

-We also conducted this analysis for the chat names included in the datasets provided by~\citet{zehring} and~\citet{mohrthesis}.
-Table~\ref{tab:full_regionality} compares the regional representation across these datasets, showing the total number and percentages of regionally related chats.
-The Schwurbelarchiv dataset has the highest proportion of regionally related chats, accounting for 25\%, compared to 6\% and 10\% in the other datasets.
-The high proportion of regional chats in the Schwurbelarchiv dataset highlights its value for the study of localised communication and group dynamics, as opposed to discourse dominated by large national or transnational political actors or influencers.